 Anna Kovner.
 "Do Underwriters Matter?
 The Impact of the Near Failure of an Equity Underwriter."
-Journal of Financial Intermediation 21, no. 3
+Journal of Financial Intermediation 21, no. 3 (2012).

 "The Private Equity Advantage: Leveraged Buyout Firms and Relationship Banking," with Victoria Ivashina.
-Review of Financial Studies
+Review of Financial Studies 24, no. 7 (2011).

 Hamid Mehran.
 "Bank Capital and Value in the Cross-Section," with Anjan Thakor.
-Review of Financial Studies 24,
+Review of Financial Studies 24, no. 4 (2011).

 Donald Morgan.
 "How Payday Credit Access Affects Overdrafts and Other Outcomes," with Michael Strain and Ihab Seblani.
-Journal of Money, Credit, and Banking, forthcoming.
+Journal of Money, Credit, and Banking 44, no. 2-3 (2012).

 Stavros Peristiani.
 "The Information Value of the Stress Test," with Donald Morgan and Vanessa Savino.
-Journal of Money, Credit, and Banking, forthcoming.
+Journal of Money, Credit, and Banking 46, no. 7 (2014).
 Matthew Plosser.
 "Bank Heterogeneity and Capital Allocation: Evidence from 'Fracking' Shocks."
-Working paper, 2012.
+Federal Reserve Bank of New York Staff Reports, no. 693 (2014).